Chef Vs Puppet Vs Ansible – Comparison of DevOps Configuration Management Tools

 2) Configuration Language

-Configuration language plays a prominent role in determining the applications of a configuration management tool.
+As indicated earlier, the configuration language in the IT automation tools is one of the most distinctive differences.
+Configuration language plays a prominent role in determining the applications of configuration management tools in DevOps.

 DevOps Tool | Configuration Language | Suitable for | Learning Level |